Toddlers have some very annoying habits… if you are bringing up a toddler, you will already know most of them!

-Most of the time nail biting goes away on its own and parents don’t have to worry about it.
-However, if it gets out of control then you should do what you can to stop your toddler from biting their nails!
+Most of the time, nail-biting goes away on its own, and parents don’t have to worry about it.
+However, if it gets out of control, then you should do what you can to stop your toddler from biting their nails!

-Do not shout at them or make them feel uncomfortable because this will push them to do it even further.
+Please do not shout at them or make them feel uncomfortable because this will push them to do it even further.
 If you stress them out, they are most likely to respond by doing it harder.
 So be patient.

 Finding out his triggers will bring you a step closer to finding the solution.
 If you have tried everything and nothing works, then help them control it as you wait for them to outgrow it.